 As we dwell in our sukkah shacks with their thatched rooves exposed to the elements, we remember that our well-being comes not from the sound structure of our normal homes, but from God’s providence even in the most delicate situations.
 What looks solid might be a house of cards if it is not based on the will of God, and what seems flimsy can be the most solid structure if God Himself is holding it up.

-Let’s all be encouraged to trust our God in times of difficulty.
+Let’s all be encouraged in trusting God during difficult times.
 With God by our side, the winds may blow and the rain may pour, but we will remain standing.
 If we are weak, He will strengthen us; if we are tired, He will invigorate us; and if we should fall, He will catch us.
 Just as He always has.